buddhika159/CNN-models-for-image-classification/README.md

 ![Keras](https://img.shields.io/badge/Keras-%23D00000.svg?style=for-the-badge&logo=Keras&logoColor=white)

 ## Description:
+This project is based on the Deeplizard course: [TensorFlow - Python Deep Learning Neural Network API](https://deeplizard.com/learn/video/RznKVRTFkBY)
 This repository includes:
 - Sequential model
-    - Shows how to model a Deep NN with steps:
+    - Shows how to model a Deep Convolutional NN with steps:
         - Data Preparation and Processing
         - Define a Sequential model with `Keras`
         - Train and Test